 In the years that followed, Brioche Burger grew in leaps and bounds to become what is – in my opinion, the foremost gourmet burger establishment in East London.
 Eager to expand upon this success, Farhad Chowdhury – (the man behind the bun), decided to launch a brand new branch in Walthamstow, and with it, a completely revamped menu.
 Of course, wherever there’s good meat, there’s a man called Haloodie Foodie, who kindly organised a burger-based blogger’s preview to unveil the new tricks that Brioche Burger had up their sleeves.

-Note: The Green Street branch has closed down since the publication of this review.
+Note: The Green Street branch has closed since the publication of this review.
 Please visit the Walthamstow branch instead.
 All the meat served here is halal and HMC-certified.

 Within five minutes of meeting Farhad, it became clear that he thought we were all a bunch of overweight layabouts, as he promptly asked his staff to deliver some emergency salads to our table.
 Composed of housemade quinoa tabouleh, soft feta cheese, rich purees of avocado and beetroot, and an assortment of refreshing pomegranates and sticky dried cranberries, the “Superfood Tabouleh” boasted an impressive range of balanced flavours and textures.
-It’s certainly not the first thing that I would order at a burger bar, (and I would probably laugh at anyone who did), but the adept execution commanded both recognition and respect.
+It’s certainly not the first thing that I would order at a burger restaurant, (and I would probably laugh at anyone who did), but the adept execution commanded both recognition and respect.

 Next to arrive was the all new “Oh My Cod” burger, forged with Panko cod, red pepper mayo, and a black olive tapenade.
 The soft cod was held within an ever-so-slightly crispy batter, and texturally, the creation was sound.
 However, with regards to taste, the black olive tapenade and red pepper mayo seemed a little out of place, and we felt that a helping of tartare sauce would have done mode to elevate the burger.